OliversCat/Hinter/README.md

 # Hints
 A light and sweet MVC plugin for Sinatra.

-(90%)
+It's a Lab work to explore Sinatra features, for study and fun. :)

 ## Description
 The Hints is an easy way of MVC in Sinatra, just add a annotation to an existing function and then it becomes a http request handler immediately and naturally associated with an access endpoint.